nypl-spacetime/etl-spacetime-graph/README.md

 # NYC Space/Time Directory ETL module: Graph of all NYC Space/Time Directory datasets

-[ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load) module for NYPL's [NYC Space/Time Direcory](http://spacetime.nypl.org/).
+[ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load) module for NYPL’s [NYC Space/Time Direcory](http://spacetime.nypl.org/).
 This Node.js module downloads, parses, and/or transforms Graph of all NYC Space/Time Directory datasets data, and creates a NYC Space/Time Directory dataset.

+## Data

+The dataset created by this ETL module’s `aggregate` step can be found in the [data section of the NYC Space/Time Directory website](http://spacetime.nypl.org/#data-spacetime-graph).

 ## Details